Principles of Horticulture (HRT 203). Every Fall Semester.

-International Studies in Horticulture (Study Abroad): The history and future of horticulture in the U.K. (HRT 475) Summer I 2017.
+International Studies in Horticulture (Study Abroad): The history and future of horticulture in the U.K. (HRT 475).
+Every odd summer.

 A 3-credit study abroad course consisting of course work at the end of Spring semester and a two-week faculty-led study abroad in the United Kingdom.
 Course objectives are for students to gain historical and geographical knowledge of horticulture, explain and describe the modern urban horticulture movement, historical use of plants as medicines, poisons, and textiles and compare and contrast that to modern uses of plants, describe and explain modern sustainable plant production practices and compare and contrast those with traditional methods, explain how the use of plants can improve the environment, identify and explain modern plant handling and distribution, including bio-safety concerns, understand how modern research is performed for sustainable production and protection of plants, and practice written and oral communication (journaling via blogging, oral presentations).

 Plants for Food, Fun, and Profit (HRT 102).
 Every Summer I and Fall Semester.

 A 2-credit online course consisting of recorded lectures, quizzes, and discussion forums.
 Student self-paced with weekly deadlines.
 Course objectives were for students to: develop an understanding of horticulture and how plants influence our daily lives; become familiar with various aspects of horticulture so to become better educated about plants, their products, and relationship to environment; and learn how plants are grown for food and enjoyment.

 Floriculture Production (HRT 323).
 Spring 2016, 2012